menesesgab133/Desafio-Teizer/README.md

 <h1> Desafio-Teizer </h1>

+> Description: Telzir cares about transparency for its customers and wants to offer a web page where customers can calculate the value of a call.
+There, customers can choose Codes of origin and destination cities, connection time in minutes and choose which one.
+Tell me more about the plan.
+The system should display two values: (1) the value of the connection to the plan and (2) No plan.
+For this, the initial cost of purchasing the plan should be ignored question.

 > Status: Developed

 > Modifications: If you want to help improve this webpage by writing, fixing or improving the user experience, FORK the project and get to work.